Robbepop/MK85/README.md

 And at some point I realised I can do simple SMT-solver, I need only to add parser and keep tabs on variables.
 This is what I did.

-Hence, in order to fully understand ToySMT, you can first try to understand my SAT Python-based examples.
+Hence, in order to fully understand MK85, you can first try to understand my SAT Python-based examples.

 ## Extreme simplicity